akesh6411/AWS-KMS-BYOK/README.md

    - Key Users – Choose user
    - Finish
 > [!IMPORTANT]
->  Check wheather KMS policy has kms:ImportKeyMaterial action for the User
+>  Check whether KMS policy has kms:ImportKeyMaterial action for the User

 ## Now You will have a page to Download Wrapping public key and import token
 Download the file and unzip it.